IELTS in 2012

 What to Expect in IELTS 2012?

 IELTS is an English language test that is administered for people who wish to migrate to an English-speaking nation in order to obtain a professional degree or in search of a job opportunity.
-Every year, the IELTS is taken by approximately over a million test takers.
+Every year, the test is taken by approximately over a million test takers.
 The test is globally administered.
-Every IELTS test taker will receive a score card that contains his score grade ranging between 0 and 9.
+Every test taker will receive a score card that contains his score grade ranging between 0 and 9.
 A '9' implies that the test taker is an expert English language user and a '0' implies that the test taker is not eligible for an English-speaking society.
-The test dates for the IELTS 2012 have been released by the administrators of the IELTS.
-The IELTS test administration and the management of testing is done jointly by the University of Cambridge EOSL Examinations, the British Council and the IDP Education Pvt Ltd. You can refer to the following link to view the test dates for the IELTS 2012:http://www.britishcouncil.org/serbia-exams-ielts-2012-dates.pdf
+The test dates for the test in 2012 have been released by the administrators of the test.
+The test administration and the management of testing is done jointly by the University of Cambridge EOSL Examinations, the British Council and the IDP Education Pvt Ltd. You can refer to the following link to view the test dates for the test in 2012:http://www.britishcouncil.org/serbia-exams-ielts-2012-dates.pdf

 About IELTS Test

 IELTS stands for International English Language Testing System.
-It is evident from the abbreviation that the IELTS focuses only on testing your English language skills.
-Therefore, the IELTS consists of four test areas in all that, in fact, form the very basics of any language.
-The four test areas of the IELTS include Listening, Reading, Writing and Speaking.
+It is evident from the abbreviation that the test focuses only on testing your English language skills.
+Therefore, the test consists of four test areas in all that, in fact, form the very basics of any language.
+The four test areas of the test include Listening, Reading, Writing and Speaking.
 You must prepare in all the ways for the exam and showcase your English language skills in order to score high in the test.
-There have been no changes mentioned for the IELTS 2012 exam.
-The IELTS 2012 extends for a total time of two hours and forty five minutes.
+There have been no changes mentioned for the IELTS exam in 2012.
+The test in 2012 extends for a total time of two hours and forty five minutes.
 Each of the four test areas are further subdivided into sections.
-The following are the details of the test sections of the IELTS 2012 exam.
+The following are the details of the test sections of the exam in 2012.

 IELTS 2012 Test Sections, Question Types